bigtoga/Examples/Cloud/Azure/App Services/App Service Environments/Console troubleshooting.md

 # Commands

+## Network

+-  `tracert`

 ## DNS

 - `nslookup myresource.mydomain.com`
 - `nslookup myresource.mydomain.com 8.8.8.8`

+# Update from 2022-07

 That's really all I've been able to find as of 2022-07.
 Everything else fails with "Failed to execute the command" error

+It appears that the ASE Console runs inside a custom Windows container.
+That's why things like `nameresolver.exe` do not work ([source](https://docs.microsoft.com/en-us/azure/app-service/overview-vnet-integration#troubleshooting))